 Below are some strategies that may be helpful, to keep stress levels down and keep things in perspective at a time which can be overwhelming.

-Accept that you can’t fix everything – one of the key things to bare in mind is that you don’t, and can’t, make everything perfect.
+Accept that you can’t fix everything – one of the key things to bear in mind is that you don’t, and can’t, make everything perfect.
 You won’t always be able to fix everything that goes wrong, or find a ready solution.
 Bear in mind that even difficult situations bring an opportunity to learn – about your partner, your baby and yourself as a father, so take the time to reflect on what worked last time and may be helpful in the future.

 Talk with other dads – often with the focus on the mother, particularly around the time of birth, dads may feel that they are in the background, or that they are a little out of the picture.
 Whilst women can be very good at talking openly about their experiences, often men don’t open up.
 Talk to workmates who have recently become parents.
 You may be surprised about how similar your experiences can be and realise that what you are going through is all part and parcel of becoming a dad.